2015 Medicaid Income Limit For Home Care

 of their institutionalized spouses income.

-2014 Medicaid Resource Limit For Home
+2015 Medicaid Resource Limit

-Single Person: $14,550
+Single Person: $14,850

-both on Medicaid home care: $21,450
+both on Medicaid home care: $21,750

 well spouse - well non-applicant spouse may be permitted to keep $74,820 (protected from Medicaid claim) - this will

 require an analysis of the couples total assets.

 - Pre-paid funeral (no limit on value) is exempt: must be in a special contract with the funeral home;

 - Car and Personal Effects are exempt;

 - Home remains exempt as long as the applicant or

 their spouse contine to reside in the home (max. home value of $814,000) *(must be your primary residence).

 planning is put in place prior to the death of the Medicaid recipient.

 home in a "Living Revocable Trusts" will not prevent Medicaid from placing a lien on the home should a person

 and the applicant's spouse.
 The applicant's retirement accounts must all be paying out the minimum allowable distribution. (note:

 income from these accounts is not exempt and will be considered countable income)

 Certain income is not counted for eligibility purposes.

 - Restitution payments from Nazi persecution